 2.3.
 The Code is independent of existing consumer legal rights.

 2.4.
-All Trusted traders (including all directors, employees and/or sub-contractors of the Trusted trader) must respect and uphold the Code, the terms of the Agreement as a condition of membership to the Scheme.
-Failure to comply with any part of the Code or the terms of the Agreement may result in the termination of your membership of the Which?
+All Trusted traders (including all directors, employees and/or sub-contractors of the Trusted trader) must respect and uphold the Code, the Agreement and all terms and conditions as a condition of membership to the Scheme.
+Failure to comply with any part of the Code may result in the termination of your membership of the Which?
 Trusted Traders Scheme (the “Scheme”) at our absolute discretion.

 2.5.
 The terms of the Code may be changed by us by providing the Trusted trader with at least 28 days’ notice.